Skip to content

 • Soros Bay: reliable sand-bottom holding ground in calm, turquoise water

-• Agios Georgios Bay — shallow, sheltered, and ideal for swimming and paddleboarding
+• Agios Georgios Bay — shallow, sheltered, and suited to swimming and paddleboarding

 • Walk from the quay in Antiparos Town to the 100-metre-deep Cave of Antiparos